SkitzoZzz/GTA5-Enhanced-Solo-Session-and-Loading-Screen-Bypasser/README.md

 If you want the program to auto start on windows launch, here's how to do that.

 Step 1.
-Right click on the file exe or ahk file and create a shortcut.
+Right click on the ahk file and create a shortcut.

 Step 2.
 Win + R